csusbdt/app/README.md

     { "login": true }

-If the access token is valid and the user has authorized the app, then the server gets the facebook user id from __debug_token__.
+If the access token is valid and the user has authorized the app, then the server gets the facebook user id from _debug_token_.

-The user id is passed to the op_get_num request handler, which uses the user id to get the number from the database.
+The user id is passed to the _op_get_num_ request handler, which uses the user id to get the number from the database.

 ## Security

-Communication between all systems is done using HTTPS: browser and app server, browser and Facebook, app server and Facebook.
+Communication between the following systems is done using HTTPS: browser and app server, browser and Facebook, app server and Facebook.

-I don't know if communciation between app server on Heroku and database on MongoLab is secure.
-They are both running in Amazon's East Coast data center, so maybe it's too much of a weakness.
+I don't believe communciation between app server on Heroku and database on MongoLab is encrypted.
+They are both running in Amazon's East Coast data center, so maybe it's not too much of a weakness.

-TODO: need to do check for injection attacks at each place where data comes into the server.
+TODO: check for injection attacks at each place where data comes into the server.

+TODO: create /admin/ path and require admin login.

 Developer Setup